tandemdrive/ocpi-tariffs/README.md

 - Support OCPI version 2.1.1

-  The tariff structure of version 2.1.1 is (mostly?) a subset of the structure of 2.2.1 so in practise we expect this project to also be usable on 2.1.1.
+  The tariff structure of version 2.1.1 is (mostly?) a subset of the structure of 2.2.1 so in practice we expect this project to also be usable on 2.1.1.

 ## Tariff structure overview